 That's a wise move for windfall money.
 "You want to know your bases are taken care of," says Bradley.
-"It's about building your foundation that supports your long-term, and [Cohen] did the right thing with education and retirement."
+"It's about building your foundation that supports you long term, and [Cohen] did the right thing with education and retirement."

 While Cohen acknowledges retirement and education are "less exciting" ways to spend game show winnings, "I look at retirement as deferred fun spending because hopefully I'll be traveling," he says.

-After his 9-game win streak in 2016, Cohen decided to make a major career change.
-After about 9 years as an employee for different music production companies, he decided to start his own business.
+After his nine-game win streak in 2016, Cohen decided to make a major career change.
+After about nine years as an employee for different music production companies, he decided to start his own business.
 His company, The Teenage Diplomat, produces music for commercials for clients such as Facebook and Nike.